radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 However, administrators should not assume that such uses are always secure.
 An attacker who breaks into a critical system could use that access to view RADIUS traffic, and thus be able to attack it.
 Similarly, a network misconfiguration could result in the RADIUS traffic being sent over an insecure network.

-Neither the RADIUS client nor the RADIUS server would be aware of any network misconfiguration (e.g. such as could happen with IPSec).
+Neither the RADIUS client nor the RADIUS server would be aware of any network misconfiguration (e.g. such as could happen with IPsec).
 Neither the RADIUS client nor the RADIUS server would be aware of any attacker snooping on RADIUS/UDP or RADIUS/TCP traffic.

 In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce any necessary security policies.